anonymousAwesome/Pokemon-TCG-GB3/List of references.md

-Forbidden Faction lounge: Energy-stealing NPC from Pokemon GB Forbidden Faction lounge: Musicians Sara Bareilles, Cher, Chamillionaire, and Phil Lynott Neo Continent Grandmaster Stadium: Crono, Lucca, Marle, and Magus are all characters from Chrono Trigger Neo Continent Grandmaster Stadium: Lucca's deck contains Entei and Unown, a reference to the third Pokemon movie Final duel: Yu-gi-oh (Heavy Storm card)
+Forbidden Faction lounge: Energy-stealing NPC from Pokemon GB Forbidden Faction lounge: Musicians Sara Bareilles, Cher, Chamillionaire, and Phil Lynott Neo Continent Grandmaster Stadium: Crono, Lucca, Marle, and Magus are all characters from Chrono Trigger Neo Continent Grandmaster Stadium: Lucca's deck contains Entei and Unown, a weak reference to the third Pokemon movie Final duel: Yu-gi-oh (Heavy Storm card)
 Final duel: AI-generated Magic: The Gathering cards (Slidshocking Krow with Tromple and Mointainspalk).
+Ronald's dialogue: Futurama

+The design of the Forbidden Faction cultist robes are not an intentional reference to the Konosuba game "Love for these Clothes of Desire"; I'm just too lazy to come up with my own design.
+Which, arguably, fits the theme of Konosuba.